top of page

 "To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders." - Dean Kamen

-FIRST is an Organization that was founded by Dean Kamen, who invented the Segway.
-In 1992, FIRST held it's first large scale competition which included 28 teams that met in a high school gym to compete.
-In 1998 LEGO® joined with FIRST and went on to form the FIRST LEGO League® or FLL®.
-Moving into the 21st century, 2004 witnessed the founding of FLL Jr.® as a way to get young kids ages 6-10 into robotics.
-In 2005 the FIRST Tech Challenge® or FTC® was founded to make the FIRST program more accessible.
-Ever since then FIRST has done a wonderful job providing ways for students to get experience in engineering, design, or whatever they are interested in.
+FIRST® (For the Inspiration and Recognition of Science and Technology) is a non-profit organization, founded by Dean Kamen.
+In 1992, FIRST® held its first large-scale competition with 28 teams that met in a high school gym to compete.
+In 1998 LEGO® joined with FIRST® and went on to form the FIRST® LEGO League® (FLL).
+Moving into the 21st century, 2004 witnessed the founding of FLL Jr.® as a way to get younger kids between the ages 6-10 interested in robotics.
+In 2005 the FIRST® Tech Challenge® or FTC was founded in order to make the FIRST® program more accessible.
+Ever since then, FIRST® has done a wonderful job in providing ways for students to gain experience in engineering, design, and other interests.

-According to FIRST, “With Gracious Professionalism, fierce competition and mutual gain are not separate notions.
-Gracious professionals learn and compete like crazy, but treat one another with respect and kindness in the process.
+According to FIRST®, “With Gracious Professionalism, intense competition and mutual gain are not separate notions.
+Gracious professionals learn and compete fiercely, but treat one another with respect and kindness during the process.
 They avoid treating anyone like losers.
 No chest thumping tough talk, but no sticky-sweet platitudes either.
 Knowledge, competition, and empathy are comfortably blended."